Ease up…On the Throttle

 But recently I realized; I guess after my mom n dad’s repeated advice started sinking in.
 We can’t change the world.
 At least, definitely not by bullying them around.
 Ok, might I clarify, that I’ve never bullied old people or women drivers, or old people and women in general.
 It’s usually taxi drivers, or the lost drivers who temporarily suspend all road rules and regulations while they pass by.
 Or the occasional owner of cars, who probably didn’t have to ‘earn’ their license to drive.

 Anyway, back to what I was saying.
 I realized that we can’t change people by going at them menacingly, or by cutting ahead of them.
 Now while I have realized it, it still does take a while to implement.
 Coz the average Indian driver can come up with a million different ways to drive you crazy, literally.

 Then I plan to address the main problem.
 To develop driving etiquette.
-To be patient with the crazy drivers on the road, not curse them, not overreact to their ignorance, lack of confidence or outright disrespect for traffic rules.
+To be patient with the crazy drivers on the road and not curse them.
+Not to overreact to their ignorance, lack of confidence or outright disrespect for traffic rules.